the-user-created/RainVu/PRIVACY.md

 * **Google (Firebase):** If you opt-in to share usage data, anonymized analytics and crash reports are sent to Google's Firebase platform.
 You can find more information in [Google's Privacy Policy](https://policies.google.com/privacy).
-* **Support Communications:** If you contact us for support via email, the contents of your email will be processed by our email service providers (ImprovMX and ProtonMail) to facilitate communication.
-To help us resolve your issue, the app may pre-fill the email draft with non-personal diagnostic information, such as the app version and build number.
+* **Support Communications:** If you contact us via email at emberworksdev@gmail.com, your email address and the contents of your message will be processed by Google's email services to facilitate our communication.
+To help us resolve your issue, the app may pre-fill an email draft with non-personal diagnostic information, such as the app version and build number.

 ### D. Scope of This Policy